austinthaldorfhuelsbeck/cv/readme.md

 _Next.js, Prisma, Tailwind_

-> A CRM and website builder for the wedding industry, featuring customizable templates and an intuitive UI for easy content management by users.
+> Dynamic server-side rendering and advanced ORM, enhanced with cutting-edge tools like Tailwind and shadcn/ui for styling and Clerk for secure authentication.
+> Comprehensive CRM platform with SMTP integration, automated lead nurturing workflows, and customizable access for team collaboration within agencies.
+> Feature-rich website builder and multimedia hosting, including customizable media galleries that directly integrate with CRM for seamless client engagement.

 **[cathyLoerzel.com](https://github.com/austinthaldorfhuelsbeck/website-builder-dashboard)**

 _React, TypeScript, Node.js, PostgreSQL_

+> Responsive HTML/CSS/JS website with dynamic content updates through custom API using Node.js, Express, and PostgreSQL, catering to the requirements of the client.
-> A blog and event calendar platform with a custom CMS, allowing the client to independently update and manage site content.
+> React and TypeScript-based CMS enables the client to effortlessly manage blog and event content, as well as categories and topics, to dynamically influence site content.
+> Leverages styled components for customized aesthetics, Auth0 for secure authentication, axios for efficient data fetching, and quill.js for rich text editing.

 ## Technical Skills